 The Premier announced formation of an LNG Jobs Taskforce at the 2018 AOG Conference and Exhibition.
 This Taskforce aim is to establish WA as an LNG hub with government and industry working collaboratively to maximize the benefits that will flow from an expansion in the State’s LNG industry.
 A key focus will be harnessing job opportunities, opportunities for the introduction of new technology, greater collaboration across education/training programs and maintenance services.

-For further information please contact Nigel Haywood at the RITC.
+For further information or to express your interest further involvement please contact Amanda Hamilton at the RITC.

 Image source Woodside Energy Ltd.